 As well as the electrical functionality of a product, FCL also understands many of the non-electrical properties that are part of the product specification and have to be addressed at the same time.
 For example, calculations for power dissipations and heat transfer mechanisms by convection, conduction, radiation, and combinations of these.
 FCL is also conversant with the typical product physical properties such as mass, weight, moment of inertia, centre of gravity and centre of mass.

 FCL has written source code in Excel Visual Basic for Applications®, Microsoft Visual Basic 2015 Express®, Visual C/C++ 2015 Express® and Matlab 2020b® using the instrument server application.
-These programs and scripts have been used for controlling test equipment, extracting the data, processing it as necessary and its subsequent presentation.
+These programs and scripts have been used for controlling test equipment, extracting the data, processing it as necessary and its subsequent reporting and presentation.
 Physical interfaces used have been GPIB, universal serial bus (USB) and TCP/IP (Ethernet/Gigabit®).
 FCL has also achieved highly effective control with various ad-hoc parallel and serial interfaces.

 Sometimes equipment fails to meet specification due to some particularly difficult parameter to achieve or perhaps something unexpected happens at an extreme end of the operating temperature range.
 FCL has experience of successfully finding and clearing many challenging faults such as these.
 A very good understanding of the product is required: how it operates and was designed together with fully utilising the test equipment available, sometimes using unusual techniques.